2021 Egypt Travel Guide

 This Egypt travel guide is designed to answer some of your burning questions, provide tips for traveling and things to do in Egypt, and help you make the most of your trip.

 I am often asked “is Egypt safe?”
-It absolutely is.
+It absolutely is (but check for COVID safety precautions first).
 During my last trip over to this mysterious and enchanting country, not once did I feel in danger.

 Nonetheless, traveling to Egypt, Middle East or North Africa comes with travel advisories and restrictions--many of which can be addressed with common sense and by practicing caution as you would anywhere else in the world.